ehrpg/qstar/docs/character/equipment.md

 * The first option applies, if the character's living standard is high, and
 * the second option applies, if the character's living standard is normal.

+#### Cost

+When an item can be refilled, you only have to pay the full price of the item once, even if you buy more than one specimen of the item.
+Each additional specimen costs the item's refill cost.
+E.g. buying two rations costs `165` (`150
++ 15`).

 !!! tip "Assets"
     Some miscellaneous items count as Assets, which can be used to reduce the [Difficulty](/crisis#difficulty) for related checks.
 Usually an item states